 Observing the ongoing trend of corporates, also locally, investing in innovation and even opening up towards startups (not only for PR reasons), some months ago, we started looking for companies that have some experience with this.
-United Bulgarian Bank, which was acquired by Belgian KBC Group two years ago is one of those companies that put effort into corporate innovation, also by transferring group level know-how to Bulgaria.
+Through the investment fund Eleven Ventures, which is currently facilitating the Visa Innovation Program in Bulgaria and aiming to help fintech startups and financial corporates find a common language and common ground, we came to United Bulgarian Bank (UBB) as one of the players with experience and good practices.
+UBB which was acquired by Belgian KBC Group two years ago is one of those companies that put effort into corporate innovation, also by transferring group level know-how to Bulgaria.
 In May, the group launched a Bulgarian branch of its innovation lab SurfStudio@UBB and SurfStudio@DZI, which has already been operating successfully in Belgium, Ireland, the Czech Republic, Slovakia, and Hungary.
 For us, this was an indication there might be interesting innovation practices worth exploring.
 So we went to talk to Christof de Mil, the innovation leader at UBB.

 Christof De Mil began his career at KBC Group in 1995.
 After ten years in various management positions in the Retail and SME branch network of the group.
 Since 2011, he has been a member of the Board of Directors of CIBANK, where he is responsible for Retail Banking, Branch Network, and Distribution Channels and Payments.
 Following the acquisition of United Bulgarian Bank by the Belgian financial group KBC Group in June 2017, Christof De Mil becаme a member of the Board of Directors and Executive Director of Finance of United Bulgarian Bank.
 He aligns this position with his role as the innovative leader of KBC Group in Bulgaria.